ajhoop/MIDS_Capstone/src/Transformer_v2/README.md

 - `Commodity_hts_extract.csv` - This is the auxiliary dataset provided by Government dataset.
 This is used as an add on to training.

+## Tools needed.

+Standard datascience tools - `pandas`, `numpy`, `nltk` and associated `nltk` packages.
+For visualization `holoviews` need to be installed.
+The visualization can be run in Jupyter notebook.

+## Neural Network Training tools

+`pytorch` and `pytorchLightning`.
+Refer to `pytorch` and `pytorchLightning` documentation for more details

+## Hardware

+A machine with nVidia GPU (Used RTX2070 here) is needed.
+This can be run in AWS or in a local machine with GPU.

+## Software

+Ubuntu 18.04+ is needed.
+Stick to LTS versions

+## Training time

+Around 2 hours.

+## Matrics

+All the log information is piped into wandb.ai.
+The specifics are configured through `config.json`.
+The graphs are updated live as training proceeds.
+Refer to wandb.ai documentation for more details